Updated on: Mar 2, 2023

 The women writing their stories are VBAC moms or birth professionals who support VBAC moms.
 All have diverse backgrounds and different perspectives to share about VBAC and Cesarean.

 Their real-life experiences and wisdom bring you into their journey and will leave you full of strength, wisdom, hope, and inspiration.
-There is something for everyone to relate to in the chapters of this book, whether first-time mom, or fifth-time mom, you will laugh, cry, learn, and feel the love from these women.
+There is something for everyone to relate to in the chapters of this book, whether first-time mom, or fifth-time mom, you will laugh, cry, learn, and feel the love from these beautiful women of strength.

-If you enjoy the documentary The Business of Being Born, you will love this down in the trenches journalistic narrative about obstetric care.
+If you enjoy the documentary The Business of Being Born, you will love this journalistic narrative about obstetric care.
 It dives deep into the significant questions about women’s maternal rights in the United States.

 “Pushed” offers a detailed overview of the hospital birth system and what other options are available to parents.
 It was published in 2007, so some things the book describes have changed, but many have not.